Written by Dana Dalbak, PA-C

 What are allergy shots?

 Allergy shots, also called allergen immunotherapy, is a form of long-term therapy to relieve allergy symptoms.
-Allergy shots contain tiny amounts of the specific substances that trigger your symptoms.
-These are called allergens.
-The shots contain just enough allergen to stimulate the immune system.
-Over time, the dose of allergen in the shot is increased.
-This enables your body to become used to the allergen (desensitization).
-Your immune system can the build up a tolerance to the allergen, resulting in decreased allergy symptoms.
+Allergy shots contain tiny amounts of the specific substances that trigger your symptoms, known as an allergen.
+The shots contain just enough of the allergen to stimulate the immune system.
+Over time, the dose of the allergen in the shot is increased; this enables your body to become used to the allergen and is known as desensitization.
+Your immune system can the build up a tolerance to the allergen, resulting in decreased overall allergy symptoms.

 Who can benefit from allergy shots?

-Allergy shots are effective in treatment of allergic rhinitis (hayfever), allergic conjunctivitis (eye allergies), allergic asthma (asthma triggered by allergies), and stinging insect allergies.
-In children, allergy shots can prevent the progression of allergic disease from hayfever to asthma.
-Individuals with frequent sinus infection triggered by allergens show improvement with allergy shots.
-Immunotherapy is also effective for some individuals with atopic dermatitis (eczema).
+Allergy shots are effective in the treatment of allergic rhinitis (hay fever), allergic conjunctivitis (eye allergies), allergic asthma (asthma triggered by allergies), and stinging insect allergies.
+In children, allergy shots can prevent the progression of allergic diseases from hay fever to asthma.
+Individuals with frequent sinus infections that are triggered by allergens also show improvement with allergy shots.
+Immunotherapy is can also effective for some individuals who have atopic dermatitis (eczema).